7 Incredibly Interesting Facts about Ukraine

 There is a nudist beach right in the center of Kiev, on Trukhaniv island, in front of recreation area – Hydropark.
 The public here is very diverse: families with children, pensioners, companies of young people, couples etc. Actually “Dovbychka beach”, as it is called is a clothing-optional beach.
 Thus, it is widely popular among the women who prefer to sunbathe topless.
-From the beach opens a great view on some of Kyiv’s landmarks: the Motherland monument, Kiev Pechersk Lavra (monastery), green Pechersk hills.
+From the beach opens a great view on some of Kiev’s landmarks: the Motherland monument, Kiev Pechersk Lavra, green Pechersk hills.

 6. Voluntary renunciation of the third nuclear arsenal in the world.

 Ukraine – the only country of the three world’s leading countries with the largest nuclear potential, who on its own initiative gave up its nuclear weapons arsenal.

 7. All you need is..
 SALO.